Stuycs-K/finalproject-10-lau-jonathan-basak-souvik/README.md

 ### Decoding
 Now that you have your encoded image, lets extract the goods!
 First click the ENCODE/DECODE switch to **DECODE**.
 This should lock everything except the MODE, input and output.
 If you want to extract text, click the switch until it reads **TEXT**, and I think you know how this works for the other modes.

+If you've extracted a gif, pressing **APPLY** should show the gif if you've put in the correct parameters.
+However, if you've encoded a message or image into the input image, you'll now need to use our built in stegsolve and move through the color planes to find your hidden prize!
+If you remember what color and plane you encoded to, this should be easy.

 ## Who Did What?

 Souvik: main encoding methods + gif functionality (encode/decode)